Bruno Gerussi: The Beachcombers years

-After The Beachcombers

-On 21 November 1995, Bruno Gerussi died of a heart attack in Vancouver at the home of his companion, Judge Nancy Morrison.

-The TV movie The New Beachcombers (2002) was dedicated in his memory.
-A new series was broadcast from 2002 to 2004.

 Awards and recognition

 Gerussi received a Gemini Award nomination for Best Performance by a Lead Actor in a Continuing Dramatic Role in 1990 for the final season of The Beachcombers.

 He won the Gemini Earle Grey Award posthumously for lifetime achievement in 1996.
 His children, Rico and Tina, accepted it on his behalf.

+The TV movie The New Beachcombers (2002) was dedicated in his memory.
+It was the pilot for a new TV series of the same name that aired 2002 to 2004.

 Personal life

 Gerussi was married to Ida Edith Trento Gerussi.
 After she died in 1965, he left Stratford and raised their two children, then 13 and 10 years old, as a single parent.

 Both of Gerussi's children went on to work in film and television.
 His daughter, Tina Gerussi, is a casting director.
 His son, Rico Gerussi, is an assistant director as well as a lead guitarist/vocalist in R&B band The Raging Butanes in Toronto.

-Gerussi died at the age of 67 of an apparent heart attack.
+Gerussi died at the age of 67 of a heart attack at the home of his companion, Judge Nancy Morrison.